 VR is going to revolutionize influencer marketing as we know it.
 How?
 By catapulting influencer content into a whole new stratosphere, taking it in a completely new direction with live streaming VR and AR sessions.

 Think about it; influencers will have the ability to share their 360 degree live videos as a shared experience with their audience.
-People simply wearing VR headsets will be able to walk and talk with their favorite social media stars, experiencing their view and vantage point in real-time - all within a social platform.
-This will be more engaging than influencer content ever been.
+People simply wearing VR headsets will be able to walk and talk with their favorite social media stars, experiencing their view and vantage point in real-time – all within a social platform.
+This will be more engaging than influencer content ever has been.

 We get it.
 Not every brand is positioned to begin exploring VR or AR, and in many ways, the industry is still somewhat in its infancy.
 But quite soon, VR and AR promise a more trust-based relationship between influencers and their audience.
 With that in mind, brands that have already adopted these technologies will have a huge leg up in this ultra-competitive industry.